• Skip to primary navigation

 If you’re a beginner, realise it is just a tool.
 Do not think that a bag of tricks automatically equals great designs.
 It doesn’t.

-You might like to check out this excellent article by CreativeBloq called 30 Photoshop secrets to improve in your skills.
+YouΒ might like to check out this excellent article by CreativeBloq called 30 Photoshop secrets to improve in your skills.

+Since the early ’90’s most design students have used or will use Photoshop.
 The desktop revolution put an end to graphic design in the classical sense and ushered in the age of lowest common denominator layout.

 Accessibility to software is great, but unfortunately, the poorer designers see the low barrier of entry to Photoshop as the be all and end all for their projects.